vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 10 Gonda 1977a, 624; Gonda 1980, 57–60.
 ‘In the case of male beings the right side was auspicious, most probably because it was the ‘male’ side.
 Atharvavedapariśis.t.a 70 c 25, 5 a royal sacrificer seeing that the flame of a (sacrificial) fire points to the right will be victorious.
 The side of strength and auspiciousness is also widely regarded as that of benignity, allegiance, benediction’ (op. cit.
 60).

-11 SBr 11.5.4.6: ´ tā´m. ha smaitā´m. purā´ sam. vatsar´e ’nvāhuh. sam. vatsar´asam. mitā va´ı g´arbhāh. pr´ajāyante jāt´a evā`smim. s t´ad vā´cam. dadhma ´ıti | Sāyan. a ad loc. takes this to mean that the teaching of the student of the Sāvitrī took place a year after the initiation (or after a shorter period as specified in the following paragraphs).
+11 SBr 11.5.4.6: ´ tā´m. ha smaitā´m. purā´ sam. vatsar´e ’nvāhuh. sam. vatsar´asam. mitā va´ı g´arbhāh. pr´ajāyante jāt´a evā`smim. s t´ad vā´cam. dadhma ´ıti | Sāyaṇa ad loc. takes this to mean that the teaching of the student of the Sāvitrī took place a year after the initiation (or after a shorter period as specified in the following paragraphs).